library(igraph)

 SAOMs also allow modeling based on dyadic similarity, capturing whether actors prefer to connect with others who are similar in some attribute.

-This captures simple homophily; a tendency to connect with others who share the same attribute (e.g., same gender or group membership).
+This effect captures homophily, the tendency of actors to form ties with others who share the same attribute (e.g., same gender or group membership).

-The core idea is to simulate the network evolution process under the assumed model, compare the simulated outcomes with observed data, and iteratively adjust parameters to improve the fit.
-This is known as the method of moments, where the simulated statistics are aligned with their empirical counterparts.
+The core idea is to simulate the network evolution process under the assumed model, compare the simulated outcomes with observed data, and iteratively adjust the parameters to improve the fit.
+This approach is based on the method of moments, where simulated network statistics are aligned with their empirical counterparts.

 The estimation process typically involves: